Pureed Food for Babies: A Practical Guide to spoon feeding the right way

 What cues should parents be responding to?

 Every baby is different so cues can vary depending on your little one’s unique personality (6).
-In general, there are some common things to look out for when it comes to recognizing your baby’s cues.
+In general, there are some common things to look out for at meal time when it comes to recognizing your baby’s cues.
 Let’s review them!

 Hunger cues

-Signs that your baby is hungry and would like to continue eating include (7):
+Signs that your baby is hungry and would like to continue eating their meal include (7):

 • Opening their mouth wide